-In the year ended December 31, 2019, and up to the date of this MD&A, the Company continued to incur losses.
+In the three months ended March 31, 2020, and up to the date of this MD&A, the Company continued to incur operating losses.

 The Company's financial liquidity has been financed through sales of equity, issuance of new debts and government grants and tax credits.
 The Company has been in the development phase and in transition to commercialization and is not cash flow positive.
 The Company's ongoing ability to remain liquid will depend on a number of factors including EWI's successful commercialization of its TR900 tire recycling project, and the Company's ability to raise capital to fund this project until commercialization.
 (See "Risks and Uncertainties").